 “I’ve competed in Paris before so there will be a feeling of familiarity although it will obviously look very different.
 Experience has taught me that it is still just another archery competition despite all the lights and colours.

 “I first picked up a bow at University when I was 20.
 I was just looking for something to do and their T-shirts were cool!
-I took part in my first beginners competition six weeks later.
-I wasn’t that great but I enjoyed having a team I could compete for and feeling like I could improve.
+I took part in my first beginners’ competition six weeks later.
+I wasn’t that great, but I enjoyed having a team I could compete for and feeling like I could improve.
 Everyone was really supportive and encouraging.
 University archery was definitely where I grew and learnt a lot.

 “It’s something that’s given me focus in the past five or six years.
 It really helped through Covid.